jhwilbert/exquisite_clock_client/README.md

 ======================

 ###Setup Instructions
+Mac OSX 10.9

 Client for Exquisite Clock.
-With startup processes and updates
+With startup processes and updates.

-Dependencies: ruby, Python
+Dependencies: Ruby, Python

 A. Install Brew